 Organisations are increasingly more international, requiring a diverse mobile workforce.
 In order to attract and retain global talent, it is important to seek expert advice to ensure you get things right.
-From start-up entrepreneurs to large global companies, our experienced Immigration Team can provide personalised solutions to all your immigration needs.
+From start-up entrepreneurs to large global companies, our experienced Immigration Team, who are ranked in the Legal 500, can provide personalised solutions to all your immigration needs.
 We lobby on behalf of our clients and our excellent contacts at the Home Office enable us to resolve issues quickly and effectively.

 Our Immigration Team take the time to understand your business.
 In turn we can help your business to grow domestically and internationally, by assisting with the recruitment and retention of the brightest and best global talent.
 Our straightforward advice and streamlined processes enable us to guide individuals through the complexities of the visa process, with minimal disruption to their daily working life.

 We understand the decision to relocate to the UK is not just about getting the law correct – it is a huge personal step for many international families.
 One of the main reasons for international assignments failing is family objectives not being considered.
 We focus on providing practical advice to partners and children accompanying new employees, to ensure personal needs, schooling, holidays and accommodation are factored into the visa process.

 We provide day to day legal advice to employers on a variety of issues, and keep you up to date with our regular client alerts.
 We help you to navigate the complex UK immigration rules and the changing Brexit landscape.
 Global mobility is multi-disciplinary and will most of the time involve working together with our Employment Team.
 We’ll work closely with you to give the best advice along with practical solutions.
 To find out more, please get in touch.